Veterans

 More on Veterans

 WASHINGTON – Congressman Morgan Luttrell (R-TX), Chairman of Disability Assistance and Memorial Affairs Subcommittee on the House Veterans’ Affairs Committee, was named by Speaker Kevin McCarthy as a conferee to the National Defense Authorization Act (NDAA) Conference Committee.
+As part of the Conference Committee, made up of Senators and Representatives, Congressman Luttrell will work to resolve the bicameral differences in the NDAA for Fiscal Year 2024.

 To begin to appreciate the marrow and character of which Morgan Luttrell is made, it's helpful to know about the chores that he and his identical twin brother performed as teens on the family’s quarter horse ranch near Houston.